eustachi0/eustachi0/README.md

 <h1 align="center">Hi 👋, I'm Eustachio</h1>
 <h3 align="center">A frontend developer from the UK</h3>

-- 🌱 I’m currently learning **JavaScript, React, Remix, Qwik and Vendure as my backend for ecommerce**
+- 🌱 I’m currently working with **JavaScript, React, Remix, and PayloadCMS**
-- 🔭 I'm currently working in the Advertising and Marketing industry as a 3D content creator. **My goal is to complement my current work with frontend web development and to specialized on ecommerce sites.**
+- 🔭 I'm currently working in the Advertising and Marketing industry as a 3D content creator. **My goal is to complement my current work with frontend web development and to specialize in building dinamic websites and/or webapps.**

 ---